troyraen/DM-in-Stars/_Paper/figures/main.md

 ```
 <img src="temp/check_MStau_yrs.png" alt="check_MStau_yrs" height="400"/>

-The __trend__ has a noticeable increase in c3-6 just do to the shutoff of core convection.
+The __trend__ has a noticeable increase in c3-6 just due to the shutoff of core convection.

 There is an __unexpected increase__ around 2.4Msun in cboost 0-3, and it's pushed to higher masses in cboost 4 and 5.
 Get affected masses and check center_h1.